 - Some animals may be stressed or frightened by travel.
-Consider tranquilizers.
+Consider asking your veterinarian about anxiolytics (medication to reduce or prevent anxiety).
 If your pet is traveling in the cabin with you, you may just want to have some on hand in case of unexpected anxiety.

 - Service animals (animals that have been specifically trained to assist someone with a disability) generally fly for free and do not have to be confined to a carrier but they do have to be leashed or harnessed.
 Paperwork is necessary to attest to the animal's training and temperament and rabies vaccination must be documented.
 Emotional support animals are not considered service animals as of December 2020 and are not allowed in the cabin as they have been previously.